ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 # Task 3 - Dockerize your application

 I dockerized all the applications.
-I added Dockerfile and docker-compose.yml file.
+I added a Dockerfile and a `docker-compose.yml` file.

 ### Dockerfile

-I dockerfile is multistaged.
-It is common practice for compiled languages like Golang.
+My Dockerfile is multi-staged.
+It is a common practice for compiled languages like Golang.

 - 1st stage - builder
 - 2nd stage - runner

-Let's take a look of Dockerfile.
+Let's take a look at the Dockerfile.

 ![image](https://github.com/user-attachments/assets/71ebf0a9-4dbc-403b-a530-6f890ae5f6a2)

-It is the same for every service, there no reason to show all of them.
+It is the same for every service; there is no reason to show all of them.

 ### Docker Compose

-I also prepared docker-compose.yml.
+I also prepared a `docker-compose.yml`.

 For Drink service (Milk, Syrup are the same):